 We have, like many other companies, experienced disruptions due to the COVID-19 pandemic.
-Given the rapid changes associated with COVID-19, we have and are continuing to take the necessary precautions to protect our employees, partners and operations.
-For example, we have encouraged our employees in France and in the United States to work from home and to organize meetings and events in a virtual way whenever possible.
+Although the COVID-19 pandemic appears to be gradually subsiding, given the rapid changes associated with COVID-19, we have and are continuing to take the necessary precautions to protect our employees, partners and operations.
+For example, we allow our employees to work from home on average two days a week and organize meetings and events in a virtual way whenever possible.
 We have also imposed restrictions on travel, which is now limited to professional imperatives only.

-Our ongoing and planned clinical studies have been impacted by COVID-19.
-Our SARA-INT trial in sarcopenia has been impacted by the emergence of COVID-19 and subsequent lockdowns in Belgium and several American states (California and New York in particular).
-In light of the various measures adopted by governments and health authorities to restrict movement and protect the safety of patients, we have had to adapt our SARA-INT protocol in order to ensure the continuity of the trial, in particular by closing all on-site activities, organizing patient follow-up to take place at home, and expanding the treatment from six to nine months for some patients.
-Despite these interruptions of in-office study visits and other disruptions that were imposed due to the COVID-19 pandemic, we were able to retain most of the study participants.
+Our clinical studies have been impacted by COVID-19.
+Our SARA-INT trial in sarcopenia was impacted by the emergence of COVID-19 and lockdowns in Belgium and several American states (California and New York in particular).
+In light of the various measures adopted by governments and health authorities to restrict movement and protect the safety of patients, we had to adapt our SARA-INT protocol in order to ensure the continuity of the trial, in particular by closing all on-site activities, replacing them by phone calls, organizing Investigational Product delivery to patients' homes, and expanding the treatment from six to nine months for some patients.
+Despite these interruptions of in-office study visits and other disruptions, we were able to retain most of the study participants, and a total of 203 participants completed the SARA-INT study.
 The last patient completed his final on-treatment visit in December 2020.
-Despite the impediments, a total of 196 participants completed the SARA-INT study.
-Currently, we are conducting final assessment on the last patients in this clinical trial.
-We expect to announce top-line results during the second quarter of 2021.
+However only 106 patients could perform the 400m walk test, which was the primary endpoint of our study.

-In addition, our MYODA program in DMD and MACA program for dry AMD, both planned for 2021, may be delayed as a result of COVID-19.
+In addition, our MYODA program in DMD and MACA program for dry AMD planned for 2022 and 2023, respectively, could be delayed if new lockdowns or other restrictions are put in place as a result of a resurgence of COVID-19 or emergence of new vaccine resistant strains.